Swifts Park: Cricket ground

 Three cricket matches are known to have taken place within Swifts Park during the 1860s when the estate was owned by Robert Tooth.
 The first recorded match on the ground was in 1862, when Kent County Cricket Club played a Yorkshire team in the grounds first first-class cricket match, a benefit match played for Richard Mills of nearby Benenden.
 The following year the ground held another Kent first-class match, the opponents this time being Nottinghamshire.
 The best individual performance on the ground was by Nottinghamshire's John Jackson who scored the only century made on the ground and took 12 wickets in the 1863 match.

-The final recorded match on the ground came in July 1863 when an amateur Gentlemen of Kent side played a South Wales Cricket Club team.
+The final recorded match on the ground came in July 1863 when an amateur Gentlemen of Kent team played a South Wales Cricket Club team.
 The exact location of the ground within the estate is unknown and it is believed that the ground was prepared especially for these matches, initially as a result of difficulties arranging for Kent to play at Maidstone in 1862.
 Kent also played two first-class matches at School Field, Cranbrook in 1850–1851.